marionettejs/backbone.marionette/docs/marionette.collectionview.md

 }
 ```

 Note that `.initialize()` is just a method of example.
-You can trigger `childView:doSomething` wherever method you want.
+You can trigger `childView:doSomething` in whatever method you want.

 Finally, this is a complete example of how your code should look like.
 Follow the **views/ChildView.js**: